mrshu/bolt.diy/README.md

 Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.

-For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!
+# For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo

+# Get Started Building with Bolt

 Bolt combines the capabilities of AI with sandboxed development environments to create a collaborative experience where code can be developed by the